hmuthukumar/product-service/README.md

 # Prequisites

-The NPM script assumes that the pm2 installed globally using either of the below commands
+The NPM script assumes that the pm2 installed globally using either of the below commands  <br />
 $ npm install pm2@latest -g
 # or
 $ yarn global add pm2